craighillelson/aws-club/rds/rds.md

 # RDS Challenge
-Create an RDS Databse Instance
+- Create an RDS Databse Instance
+- Create a Read Replica
+- Promote the Read Replica to Primary